OpenEvalProject/evals/manuscripts/elife-61722/v1/manuscript.md

 ![Figure 5.](https://cdn.elifesciences.org/articles/61722/elife-61722-fig5-v1.jpg)

-**Figure 5.:** LTA4H rs17525495 genotype as predictor for 365 day mortality in HIV-negative TBM patients in Indonesia.Panels A and B are comparable to Figure S2B of van Laarhoven et al., 2017.
+**Figure 5.:** Panels A and B are comparable to Figure S2B of van Laarhoven et al., 2017.
 (A) All patients with GCS < 13.
 (B) Patients with GCS = 14 or 15 (note that one patient with TT genotype, GCS = 15 was censored on day 30 in the original data set but later found to have died on day 41).
 (C) The subset of patients from (B) with GCS 14 or 15 excluding those in BMRC Grade 1 (GCS 15 without neurological signs).

 Finally, in addition to providing guidance for TBM pharmacogenomic approaches, we hope that our analyses highlight the unique value of Bayesian methods for providing guidance for other complex diseases with difficult treatment decisions.
 The vital importance of defining the patient populations and subgroups which will benefit the most from specialised interventions and treatments is increasingly appreciated (Sadée and Dai, 2005).
 This is not only to target such treatments to those who will benefit, but to avoid their adverse effects in those individuals who have little chance of experiencing a clinically relevant benefit from them.
 Our finding that the LTA4H TT genotype’s salutary role is incumbent on the optimization of other factors that maximize patient survival has broad implications for pharmacogenomic approaches.